maikeafs/maikeafs/README.md

 ### Hi there / Olá 👋, sou o Maike

-- 🔭 I’m currently working on theoretical statistical Physics.
+- 🔭 I’m currently working on finacial market.
-- 🌱 Improving my skills on Python.
 - 📫 How to reach me: santosmaikeaf@gmail.com